GridTools/gridtools/docs/manuals/glossary/glossary.rst

     same (single) read-only data value on the whole :term:`Iteration Space`.
     See section :ref:`global-accessor`.

+  Global Boundary
+    Boundary of the :term:`Global Domain` when using distributed computing.
+See section :ref:`distributed-boundary-conditions`.

+  Global Domain
+    The compute domain that is composed from all domains of the subprocesses that participate in a distributed computation.
+See section :ref:`distributed-boundary-conditions`.

   Grid
     The grid is the object that defines the :term:`Iteration Space`.
 See section :ref:`defining_iteration_space`.